 5. Go to court with your lawyer for a hearing on your name change (1 week notice);

-Total Time Estimate for Entire Process = 30 days
+Total Time Estimate for Entire Process = 2 weeks to 30 days

 How Much Does it Cost to Get My Name Changed in San Antonio?